 Sometimes, learning grammar rules can be torturous.
 Or is it tortuous?

-Be careful with these two words; the second “r” makes all the difference.
+Be careful with these two words; the second -r makes all the difference.
 Torturous has torture as its root, and it means that something is very painful, that is, causes torture.
-Having to sit through a 45-minute meeting on the evils of using the word “problem” instead of “issue” when talking to clients was torturous.
+Having to sit through a 45-minute meeting was torturous.

-Tortuous (without the second “r”) refers to something that has many twists and turns, as in Malibu Canyon is a tortuous road.
-Tortuous also can refer to something that has many twists and turns psychologically, that is, is circuitous, as in His argument was so tortuous that I never quite saw his point—except for the one clearly perched on top of his head.
+Tortuous (without the second -r) refers to something that has many twists and turns, as in Malibu Canyon is a tortuous road.
+Tortuous also can refer to something that has many twists and turns psychologically, that is, is circuitous, as in His argument was so tortuous that I never quite saw his point.

 So, is learning grammar rules torturous or tortuous?
 I suppose depending on who’s doing the teaching, it can be both.